-The last and important factor is adaptability which evaluates how a candidate will be able to quickly adapt in a new country.
+The important factor is adaptability which evaluates how a candidate will be able to quickly adapt in a new country.
 Canada is a diverse, multicultural country with a lot of international communities, but together they work in harmony to build a strong economy and enrich cultural history.
 The criteria for this has to do with Canadian work experience, whether a candidate or his spouse studied in Canada and what family connections they have in the country.

 One of the advantages of the Self-employed Program by which it stands out from an Entrepreneur Immigration Program is that there is no net-asset requirement.
 Yet you must prove you have sufficient funds for living expenses for yourself and any dependents coming in Canada with you.

 If you intend to settle in one of Canada’s provinces or territories as a professional athlete, farmer, or artisan, you may qualify to obtain a business immigrant visa for yourself and your family.
 You can apply via the following programs: